schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Building

-A raunchy funeral service manager needs a intercourse at a eaten hallway.
+A raunchy funeral service manager needs an intercourse at an eaten hallway.

 ## Manifesto